HumanCellAtlas/dcp-community/rfcs/text/0000-image-base-transcriptomics.md

 z, y, x) -- dimensions which are fairly consistent across imaging domains and will likely generalize to other use cases.

-A SpaceTx-formatted fileset represents the output from one acquisition session on a specimen and as a unit is called an "experiment".
+A SpaceTx-formatted fileset represents the output from one continuous acquisition of a specimen and as a unit is called an "experiment".
 An experiment typically consists of one primary image as well as auxillary images, such as dots or nuclei.
 These images are acquired as multiple possibly overlapping fields-of-view, the 5-dimensional tensors described above.